avian2/spectrumwars/docs/transceiver.rst

 From the standpoint of the programming interface, the transmitter and receiver class are identical (e.g.  receiver can also send data to the transmitter).
-However in the game, their role differs: only payload data sent from the transmitter to the receiver counts towards the final score.
+However in the game, their role differs: payload data is only sent from the transmitter to the receiver.
+This means that statistics like packet loss and throughput which are used in ranking the players are only counted in that direction.

 The ``Transceiver`` class interface has been designed to accomodate two programming styles: procedural programming and event-based programming.